CarelessInternet/NodeBot/README.md

 sorry for any messy files, i cant bother making them cleaner and adding comments

+to run the bot, make sure you type <b>nbd!deploy</b> in discord to set all the commands after running the node application

 if u have any suggestions or bug reports, please open an issue.
 <b>only submit bug reports for the production version of NodeBot, not for self hosted bugs</b>